geisa/conformance/README.md

   - python3-junitparser (On ubuntu, install with `sudo apt install python3-junitparser`)
   - asciidoctor-pdf (On ubuntu, install with `sudo apt install ruby-asciidoctor-pdf`)

+A docker support is also available to launch the tests with a container, it requires:
+  - cqfd (See [requirements](https://github.com/savoirfairelinux/cqfd?tab=readme-ov-file#requirements) and [installation](https://github.com/savoirfairelinux/cqfd?tab=readme-ov-file#installingremoving-cqfd) steps on github)

 #### Launch tests

 A script is provided to launch all tests automatically.
 This script will execute